Wrongful Termination In Ontario: 29 Questions & Expert Answers

 1. "What is the difference between termination with cause, without cause, and wrongful termination in Ontario?"

 Termination "with cause" means an employer has grounds to dismiss an employee, typically due to misconduct or persistent performance related issues.
-In contrast, termination "without cause" happens when an employer ends employment without alleging misconduct, requiring them to provide notice or pay in lieu of notice.
+In contrast, termination "without cause" happens when an employer ends your employment without alleging misconduct, requiring them to provide notice or pay in lieu of notice.

 In Ontario, wrongful termination describes a dismissal that violates employment laws or breaches the terms of an employment contract.
 For example, if you've been terminated without cause and your employer does not provide adequate notice or severance, you're likely being wrongfully terminated.
-It also includes terminations that were based on discrimination as prohibited by the Ontario Human Rights Code, or retaliatory dismissals for exercising legal rights.
+It also includes terminations that were based on discrimination as prohibited by the Ontario Human Rights Code, or retaliatory dismissals for exercising your legal rights.

 2. "What is the difference between being terminated without cause and being laid off?"

 Being terminated without cause means your employment is ended without fault on your part, requiring notice or severance from the employer.
 A layoff, on the other hand, is typically considered a temporary work stoppage with an expected return to work.
-However, if prolonged, or if your employer has no right to lay you off under contract or past practice, a layoff will become a termination unless you consent to it.
+That said, if prolonged, or if your employer has no right to lay you off under contract or past practice, a layoff will become a termination unless you consent to it.
 If you’ve been laid off, it’s best to speak with an employment lawyer immediately to determine your rights.

 3. "How do I know if my termination was without cause?"

 Look at the paperwork.
 If your employer hasn’t cited specific misconduct or a serious performance issue, and they’re offering you some form of notice or pay in lieu, that’s a without-cause termination.
-The telltale sign is usually the language in the termination letter itself; if it says something like “your position has been eliminated” or “we’ve decided to go in a different direction,” that’s without cause.
+The telltale sign is usually the language in the termination letter itself.
+If it says something like “your position has been eliminated” or “we’ve decided to go in a different direction,” that’s without cause.

 4. "Can my employer really terminate me without cause in Ontario?"